 The Role of Archiving in Maintaining Healthcare Data Security

 One of the biggest threats to strong healthcare data security is legacy systems.
-Learn why, and how archiving can help protect highly sensitive information.
+Learn why and how archiving can help protect highly sensitive information.

 If there’s anything you can usually count on in cybersecurity circles, it’s annual reports about healthcare data breaches happening more frequently and increasing in severity.
 That’s why mixed news about healthcare data security after the first half of 2023 showed a refreshing glimmer of hope.
 Although reported breaches were larger in scope, the total projected number of healthcare breaches for the year was the lowest since 2019.